-- 1. For households who meet qualification number 1 and 2, the length of assistance may be extended for an additional 12 months.
-Any subsequent renewals on the extension will require a new request from the household and will be subject to the HACSM hardship policy in effect at that time. - 2.
-For households who meet qualification number 3 and 4, HACSM will grant a 12-month extension, with the possibility of a second 12-month extension if the "tight rental market" condition persists. - 3.
-For households who meet qualification number 4, the length of assistance may be extended for a maximum of 12 months and is subject to compliance to case management services and acceptable verification of educational or vocational activities listed in the hardship application.

-Note: For Qualification Categories 3 and 4, the total combined extension period cannot exceed 24 months total.
+- 1. For households who meet qualification number 1, the length of assistance may be extended for an additional 12 months.
+HACSM will review cases on an annual basis for renewal extensions using its internal process.
+Participants will be subject to the HACSM hardship policy in effect at that time. - 2.
+For households who meet qualification number 2, HACSM will grant a 12-month extension, with the possibility of a second 12-month extension if the voucher utilization condition persists.
+The total combined extension cannot exceed 24 months total. - 3.
+For households who meet qualification number 3, HACSM may grant a 12-month extension, with the possibility of a second 12-month extension.
+Extension considerations are subject to compliance to case management services and acceptable verification of educational or vocational activities listed in the hardship application.
+The total combined extensions cannot exceed 24 months total.

 In all instances, the extension period will be affected by changes in the family circumstances, for example, changes in family composition.
-If the family no longer meets the qualifications stated above after the change, the extension will be terminated (i.e. housing subsidy ends) 60 days from the effective date of the change.
+If the family no longer meets the qualifications stated above, the housing subsidy will end based on the remaining term of assistance on file.

 Decisions reached by HACSM will be final.

-4. Decisions reached by HACSM will be final.